apshu/grbl-dsPIC/README.md

 ***

+## Update Summary for v2.0a
+- **IMPORTANT:** This update is for dsPIC dual core devices.
+No ATtiny or Mega compatibility

+- New commads M500* and M501* to store and restore configuration on request.
+The automatic parameter storage is disabled to minimize NVM storage wear.
+If you change configuration please don't forget to save with M500.
+At first firmware flashing, the configuration is not automatically saved!

+- New command M119* to query GPIO state.

+- New commands M90* and M91* for ATX power supplies.
+This command turns on/off an ATX power supply.
+Compile-time config setting allows PGOOD signal monitoring.

+- New command M280* for RC servo control.
+P selects servo channel, S values between 0 and 200 sets angle, bigger numbers set high pulse width.
+Negative numbers turns the servo off.
+If T parameter present, specifies the servo type.

+- New command M116* for PWM control.
+Parameter P selects the channel. (default 0)Optional 'R' parameter sets PWM frequency.
+If a channel is disabled, 'R' parameter is mandatory to enable the channel.
+Parameter S selects duty cycle.
+S param is mandatory for all commands, except indibit PWM.
+S0.0...1.0 set duty cycle 0%...100%.
+Negative 'S' values sets high pulse length in uSec.
+If parameter 'I' is defined, the PWM channel is unconditionnaly turned off.

 ## Update Summary for v1.1
 - **IMPORTANT:** Your EEPROM will be wiped and restored with new settings.
 This is due to the addition of two new spindle speed '$' settings.